guluc3m/uc3m-thesis-ieee-typst/lib.typ

 /// - date (datetime): Presentation date.
 /// - bibliography-file (str): Path to bibliography file.
 /// - language (str): `"en"` or `"es"`.
+/// - style (str): Visual style, mainly affecting headings, headers, and footers.
+The available styles are `strict`, which strictly follow's the university library's guidelines, `clean`, based on clean-dhbw, and `fancy`, based on my original LaTeX version.
+/// - double-sided (bool): Whether to use double-sided pages.
+This is not allowed in the `strict` style.
 /// - logo (str): Type of logo (`"old"` or `"new"`).
 /// - short-title (str): Shorter version of the title, to be displayed in the headers.
+Only applies if `double-sided` is set to `true`.
 /// - date-format (str, auto): Date format.
 Use `auto` or specify the format using the [Typst format syntax](https://typst.app/docs/reference/foundations/datetime/#format).
 /// - license (bool): Whether to include the CC BY-NC-ND 4.0 license.
 /// - flyleaf (bool): Whether to include a blank page after the cover.